Challenge of the Champions: Background

 Red Rock was an 1800 lb bucking bull.
 He had never been ridden in competition and had bucked Frost off at the 1985 National Finals Rodeo (NFR) and again at the 1986 NFR.
 This had kept Frost from riding all 10 of his finals bulls in 1986 and from winning the World Championship that year.
 Finally, Frost won the World Championship in 1987, the same year Red Rock won Bucking Bull of the Year.

-Sometime in 1988, John Growney envisioned a special matchup between the two 1987 Champions.
+Sometime in 1988, John Growney, Red Rock's owner, envisioned a special matchup between the two 1987 champions.
 It was decided that Frost and Red Rock would have seven showdowns at different rodeos in states across the West.
 The event was titled the "Challenge of the Champions."
 It was described as "a publicity match made in heaven," a popular cowboy versus the best bucking bull.
 Both had reached the pinnacle of the sport.
 The series was widely covered by the mainstream media, as the best of the best matchup between man and bull was "something that everybody could understand," Growney said.

 Frost and Red Rock both had popular personalities.
 Frost was characterized as extroverted and playful, "quick with a smile and truly enjoyed meeting the fans".
 Red Rock "instinctively knew to take a victory lap" around the arena whenever he bucked off a rider, but was called a "gentle giant" outside of the rodeo ring.